alextgould/happy-plants/README.md

-│── .config/               # used for credentials (not committed) │── data/                  # contains the sqlite database (not committed) │── notebooks/             # Jupyter notebooks for prototyping │── img                    # Images used in this readme and when sending emails │── scripts/               # Scripts that call modules from src folder │   │── daily_run.py       # Runs daily pipeline
+│── .config/               # used for credentials (not committed) │── data/                  # contains the sqlite database (not committed) │── notebooks/             # Jupyter notebooks for prototyping │── img/                   # Images used in this readme and when sending emails │── scripts/               # Scripts that call modules from src folder │   │── daily_run.py       # Runs daily pipeline
 │   │── reset_database.py  # Clears all the data from the database